-e command line option ignored

 This changes the meaning from "first event to process", but that's OK IMHO since we already have --nskip to control the first event.

-#3 Updated by Mark Messier almost 8 years ago
+#3 Updated by Mark Messier over 9 years ago

 Ack, the dashes all rendered as strikes.
 My examples should be: